Harry Potter (TV series): Writing

-Andy Greenwald, Bijan Sheibani, Josephine Gardiner, Laura Neal, Martha Hillier, Ripley Parker, Sam Holcroft, and Ted Cohen serve as writers on the series, alongside Francesca Gardiner.
+Andy Greenwald, Bijan Sheibani, Josephine Gardiner, Laura Neal, Martha Hillier, Ripley Parker, Sam Holcroft, Ted Cohen and Jon Brown serve as writers on the series, alongside Francesca Gardiner.
+Rowling offered positive feedback on the scripts of the first two episodes on social media in June 2025, adding she had "worked closely" with the writers; however, she was not going to get any writing credits.
+By November 2025, writing for the second season had already begun.

 Casting

 Led by casting directors Lucy Bevan and Emily Brockmann, in September 2024, a casting call was released looking for child actors to portray Harry Potter, Ron Weasley, and Hermione Granger, searching for children aged 9–11 as of April 2025 who were residents of the UK and Ireland, describing that agents were to submit "qualified performers, without regard to ethnicity, sex, disability, race, sexual orientation, and gender identity".
-32,000 actors auditioned for those roles.
+40,000 actors auditioned for those roles.
+In-person auditions were held in Manchester, Scotland, Ireland and Cardiff.